F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 Configure Logging Using TMSH
 ----------------------------
+This section describes how to configuring logging using TMSH.

-The first steps depend on which type of BIG-IP system you are using: a standard BIG-IP system or a Per-App BIG-IP VE (Virtual Edition).
+The first steps depend on which type of BIG-IP system you are using: a :ref:`standard BIG-IP system<standard>` or a :ref:`Per-App BIG-IP VE (Virtual Edition)<perapp>`.

 Use only one of the following procedures for the initial configuration.

+.. _perapp:

 Initial configuration for Per-App BIG-IP VE
 ```````````````````````````````````````````